anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 ##### Pod resource limits

 As explained in [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/), when you specify a pod, you can optionally specify how much of each resource a container needs.
 The most common resources to specify are CPU and memory (RAM).

 Streams is provided with recommended resource requests and limits.
-This can be viewed and configured in the values.yaml and values-ha.yaml files under resources section for each component.
+This can be viewed and configured in the `values.yaml` and `values-ha.yaml` files under the resources section for each component.

 In addition, each Java service defines heap memory management with the help of Java options (Xmx and Xms).
-This can be found in the values files under different names depending on service type: heapOpts, jvmMemoryOpts, javaOpts.
-This is important that Java memory heap is kept smaller than the memory resource limit as the java service also needs to allocate objects in “off heap” memory.
+This can be found in the `values` files, under different names depending on service type: heapOpts, jvmMemoryOpts, javaOpts.
+It is important that Java memory heap is kept smaller than the memory resource limit as the java service also needs to allocate objects in “off heap” memory.

 | Description                                                           | Type     |
 | --------------------------------------------------------------------- | -------- |